lipu-tenpo/selo/README.md

 ## checklist before publishing

+This checklist will soon be moved to each edition’s `/nanpa x/checklist.md`.

-- manual adjustment: arrows, pini, table of contents
+- manual adjustment: arrows, pini

 - images: use integers for scaling and panning, because you have to remember them

-- checks
 1. *jan pali*
 	1. Are exactly all the authors mentioned before *li toki*?
 	1. Are exactly all the illustrators mentioned before *li sitelen*?
-	1. Are you and the designers mentioned before *li sijelo e lipu*?
+	1. Are you and the other designers mentioned before *li sijelo e lipu*?
-1. order
+1. table of contents
 	1. Where there are multiple articles on one page, does the order of articles correspond to the order in the table of contents?
 		- If not, move some titles to the foreground.
 		- select the title
+1. categories
 	1. Does the category name next to the page number correspond with the category name of the article on it?
+		- Are all categories contiguous?
+That is, is there no article that separates articles of the same category?
 		- If the category changes in the middle of a page, use that category.
-		- If there are multiple categories, ‹4 · toki · pilin›
+		- If multiple categories begin on a page, mention all: ‹4 · toki · pilin›
-	1. Does each non-poetry article start with an arrow and end with a ‹pini› symbol?
+1. Does each nonpoetry article start with an arrow and end with a ‹pini› symbol?
 	1. If an article continues from an odd page to an even page, is there an arrow in the bottom right on the odd page?
 	1. Are the first words of each non-poetry article in bold?
 	1. Is the TODO
 1. Are the colours correct?
 	1. For each category, is the background of the title images the same shade?
 1. Is the PDF metadata correct?

 ## exporting